watchmakercomeback/my-developer-path/README.md

 ## First Steps
 First, you have to know how web pages are made of, to start going deep into it, let's check out this [video](https://www.youtube.com/watch?v=kzyfIiVZPJA).
-Yeah, i know, pretty basic for you, know let's see what is on server and how to deploy your first web page.
-Yeah sure, you want more about code, but it will come after [this](https://www.youtube.com/watch?v=NQP89ish9t8)
+Yeah, i know, pretty basic for you, know let's see what is on server and [how to deploy your first web page](https://www.youtube.com/watch?v=NQP89ish9t8).
+Yeah sure, you want more about code, but it will come after.

 ### Some concepts that are nice to have
 * What is a [CLI](https://aws.amazon.com/what-is/cli/)?